isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 **November 16, 2016**: `v1.12 <https://github.com/isb-cgc/ISB-CGC-Webapp/releases/tag/2.12>`_

-**Note:** We are removing Google Genomics from the user interface.
+ **Please Note:** We are removing Google Genomics from the user interface.
 You will still be able to access CCLE open access data in Google Genomics from the command line.
 We are open to adding Google Genomics controlled data back into the user interface if you have a use case for it.
 Please feel free to provide `feedback <https://groups.google.com/a/isb-cgc.org/forum/#!newtopic/feedback>`_.

 **Known Issues**